Silver25/django-bloger/README.md

 - static/js/comments.js -> add the constant and variables for the modal and two Delete button elements
 - static/js/comments.js -> add the code below to construct the 'delete_comment' URL dynamically
 - test the new functionality by running the Django server and opening the browser
+---
+- **_connect to the Cloudinary API_**
+- Terminal: pip3 install cloudinary~=1.36.0
+- Terminal: pip3 install dj3-cloudinary-storage~=0.0.6
+- Terminal: pip3 install urllib3~=1.26.15  [ powerful, user-friendly HTTP client for Python ]
+- Terminal: pip3 freeze --local > requirements.txt
+- sign up for Cloudinary.com
+- in the Cloudinary dashboard, open 'API Keys' and copy the CLOUDINARY_URL
+- env.py -> os.environ.setdefault("CLOUDINARY_URL", "API URL copied from Cloudinary")
+- env.py -> delete the CLOUDINARY_URL= from the start of the URL string
+- codestar/settings.py -> add the 'cloudinary', ... apps to INSTALLED_APPS
+- blog/models.py -> import the CloudinaryField from the 'cloudinary/models.py' file
+- blog/models.py -> add a new field 'featured_image' to the Post model to store an image for each post
+- Terminal: python manage.py makemigrations [as a new model field is added, create a new migrations file]
+- Terminal: python manage.py migrate [the new blog migrations file make the changes to the database schema]
+- blog/templates/blog/index.html -> add the if DTL loop code inside DIV class="image-container"
+- index.html -> load tag for static in the template
+- Heroku -> Reveal config vars -> add a CLOUDINARY_URL key:value pair from the env.py file